gsa-oes/office-of-evaluation-sciences/pages/Connect/Events.md

 ## Upcoming Federal Workshops

-### Evaluation 101
-In partnership with the Office of Management and Budget’s Evidence Team, this workshop serves as an introduction to evaluation as a method to answer important questions, including what evaluation is, what questions it can and cannot answer, and how it can help agencies better understand their programs, policies, and operations.
-- July 8, 2021 from 9:00 to 10:30 AM EST

 ### When Existing Evidence Isn't Perfect: How to Use and Apply Imperfect Evidence
 Agencies are being called to better use evidence across agency functions and decisions.
 Yet, we know that evidence is often imperfect, and staff need strategies to make sense of this evidence in their work.
 This workshop will provide a high-level overview of the various types of imperfect evidence and approaches to using that evidence.
 - July 21, 2021 from 3:00 to 4:30 PM EST